-- The Golden Gate Bridge District's (GGBHTD) Larkspur site and hydraulic ferry facility may not be able to withstand near-term high tides. - The several hundred thousand gallons of reserve fuel at the ferry facility could be vulnerable in the long-term. - Housing along Corte Madera Creek canals, sloughs, and lagoons could be vulnerable in the near- to medium-terms.
-This includes, Boardwalk One, multi-family on Larkspur Plaza, the southern portion of Heatherwood Gardens, and housing west of S. Eliseo Drive.
-The elevated over marsh homes on Boardwalk One may be more adaptable than homes on solid foundations elsewhere. - Industrial and commercial sites east of US Highway 101 could be vulnerable in the nearterm with a storm surge, and to high tides in the medium-term along Redwood Highway. - Riviera Circle homes could be vulnerable to sea level rise in the long-term, and storm surges and subsidence sooner. - The Hillview neighborhood, while already vulnerable to stormwater back-ups, is vulnerable to sea level rise during a 100-year storm surge in the long-term, as is the Edgewater complex and buildings extending up Magnolia Avenue towards Kentfield. - The Corte Madera/Larkspur Pathway could be compromised along Corte Madera Creek. - Several schools along Doherty Drive could be vulnerable in the medium- to long-term. - Stormwater infrastructure along the Corte Madera Creek, and its tributaries, could be burdened in the medium- to long-term. - Access to and from Larkspur using US Highway 101 already floods during storms.
-The route is vulnerable to tidal flooding in the long-term. - The Central Marin Police Department could be surrounded by flood waters. - Piper Park, a historic land fill and current community sports facility and marsh habitat could be vulnerable in the long-term to sea level rise and 100-year storm surge.
+- The Golden Gate Bridge District's (GGBHTD) Larkspur hydraulic ferry facility may not be able to withstand near-term high tides, as it can barely withstand existing king tides.
+The office buildings bordering the water are also vulnerable in the near-term. - The several hundred thousand gallons of reserve fuel at the ferry facility could be vulnerable in the long-term. - Housing along Corte Madera Creek canals, sloughs, and lagoons could be vulnerable in the near- to medium-terms, this includes, Boardwalk One, the multi-family units across the canal on Larkspur Plaza, the southern portion of the Heatherwood neighborhood, and some housing west of S. Eliseo Drive.
+The elevated homes on Boardwalk One may be more adaptable than homes on solid foundations elsewhere. - Industrial and commercial sites east of US Highway 101 could be vulnerable in the nearterm with a storm surge, and to high tides in the medium-term along Redwood Highway. - All housing west of S. Eliseo Drive could be vulnerable by the long-term to tidal exposure. - Riviera Circle homes could be vulnerable to sea level rise in the long-term, and storm surges and subsidence sooner. - The Hillview neighborhood, while already vulnerable to stormwater back-ups, is vulnerable to sea level rise during a 100-year storm surge in the long-term, as is the Edgewater complex and buildings extending up Magnolia Avenue towards Kentfield. - The Corte Madera/Larkspur Pathway is compromised along Corte Madera Creek. - Several schools along Doherty Drive could be vulnerable in the medium- to long-term. - Stormwater infrastructure along the creek could be burdened in the medium- to long-term.
+Access to and from Larkspur using US Highway 101 already floods during storms.
+The route is vulnerable to tidal flooding in the long-term. - The Central Marin Police Department could be surrounded by flood waters.

+Piper Park, a historic land fill and current community sports facility, could be vulnerable in the long-term to sea level rise and 100-year storm surge.